 Well, I wouldn't go that far.
 It IS still ice cream.
 So even though it's quite a bit healthier than dairy-based ice cream, it is still fairly high in fat and sugar.

-I haven't tested this one yet without an ice cream maker, but I suspect the standard no-churn method will work.
-Be sure to check out my other ice cream recipes for tips on no-churn!
+I haven't tested this recipe yet without an ice cream maker, but I suspect the standard no-churn method will work.
+Be sure to check out my other vegan ice cream recipes for tips on no-churn!

 Corn starch adds a velvety smooth texture to ice cream similar to that of custard-based ice creams (those use eggs instead).
 Corn starch is vegan, inexpensive, and readily available in grocery stores.
-It's possible that another starch can be substituted, like tapioca, but I haven't had a chance to test it yet.
-If possible I recommend sticking with corn starch for this particular recipe.
+It's possible that another starch could be substituted, like tapioca, but I haven't had a chance to test it yet.
+If possible, I recommend sticking with corn starch for this particular recipe.

 I hope you enjoy this nut-free vegan chocolate ice cream as much as we do.
 In case you can't tell, I'm completely enamored with it and can't wait to create more flavors!